-For the Anchovy Vinaigrette: Combine ingredients in cup of immersion blender or canister of a blender and blend until a smooth emulsion is formed.
+For the Anchovy Vinaigrette: Combine ingredients in the cup of an immersion blender or canister of a blender and blend until a smooth emulsion is formed.
 Set aside.

 In a large mixing bowl, combine radicchio, Belgian endive, and parsley.
 Season with salt, tossing to ensure even distribution.
 Add lemon juice and olive oil incrementally, tossing until vegetables are well-dressed but not dripping (you may not need all the lemon juice and oil).

 Distribute dressed radicchio, Belgian endive, and parsley salad in even layer over dressed celery and fennel.
 Sprinkle layer with flaky salt, toasted bread crumbs, and cheese.
 Repeat the process, creating another even layer of dressed radicchio, Belgian endive, and parsley salad, topped with coarse salt, toasted bread crumbs, and cheese.
 Serve immediately.

 The number of anchovy fillets to include in this vinaigrette is up to you and is dependent on your tastes and the quality of anchovies.
 Higher-quality anchovies tend to be less aggressively salty.
 Keep in mind it's meant to have quite a strong anchovy flavor, but de gustibus non disputandum est, ya know?

 |Nutrition Facts (per serving)|

 |% Daily Value*|

 |Total Fat 24g||31%|

 |Saturated Fat 4g||22%|

 |Vitamin C 16mg||80%|